rhoskal/flatfile-data-hooks/README.md

 - What if we had a GitHub repo with examples?
 Easy to keep up to date and easy to show variations of a theme. e.g. 1 date vs multiple dates
 - Better "missing dependency" warning
 - A lot of scrolling up and down when writing Hooks.
 Code window with is really small.
 Also, maybe collapse left nav menu.
+- SDK should publush both UMD & ES Module variants.
+ESM allow for tree shaking
+- What delimeteres are allowed in CSV parsing?
+Are they in the docs?
+  - By default we work well with: , , | , / , \ , ; , and tab.